yoursouvik/QuizAppDemo/Readme.txt

-This Repository is for Kotlin Demo Application
+This Repository is for Quiz Demo Application using Kotlin.